Arbeitsrat für Kunst

 The Arbeitsrat für Kunst (German: 'Workers council for art' or 'Art Soviet') was a union of architects, painters, sculptors and art writers, who were based in Berlin from 1918 to 1921.
-It developed as a response to the Workers and Soldiers councils and was dedicated to the goal of bringing the current developments and tendencies in architecture and art to a broader population.
+It developed as a response to the Workers and Soldiers councils and was dedicated to bringing current developments and tendencies in architecture and art to a broader population.

 The Arbeitsrat worked closely with the Novembergruppe and the Deutscher Werkbund.
 Some of the architects represented in the Arbeitsrat united in the Glass Chain, or joined the correspondence group, Der Ring.
 Many members were important founders of the Bauhaus.
 Individual members informed the most important German academy of art of the time, the Staatliche Akademie für Kunst und Kunstgewerbe Breslau, as well as the Bauhaus.

 Aims

 Their demands were: the acknowledgment of all tasks of building as public and not private tasks, the abolition of all official privileges, the establishment of community centers as places to exchange art and ideas, the dissolution of the Academy of the arts and the Prussian national art commission, the release of architectural, plastics, painting and handicraft commissions from national patronage, the promotion of museums as education places, the removal of artistically worthless monuments and the formation of a state body to oversee and promote education in the arts.

 The Arbeitsrat reacted to the unpalatable situation concerning orders for young architects, who were lost in the First world war.